 “I’m a big fan of cutting out, of avoiding things you don’t like and aren’t good at and focus your energy and development on your innate skills.
 The rest will take care of itself.”

 At Optimizely, they are pretty averse to pushing people hard to log every little thing in the CRM.
 “We hire very creative, entrepreneurial people and we trust them to communicate in the most effective way for their customers but they all shouldn’t be reinventing the wheel.”
-Currently they use their CRM primarily as a bookings record, and the nature of the market makes predictions difficult.
-However, the goal is to use more CRM-data based trend analysis and predictions in the future.
+Currently, they use their CRM primarily as a booking record, and the nature of the market makes predictions difficult.
+However, the goal is to use more CRM-data-based trend analysis and predictions in the future.

-“Our biggest data need today is to have someone solely focused our internal systems.
+“Our biggest data need today is to have someone solely focused on our internal systems.
 More and more, we’re finding that little data gaps in the tools that sync with our CRM can cause massive challenges downstream.
-We are a company that empowers others to make data driven decisions through testing ideas and as such, no debate can be won without data on your side.”
+We are a company that empowers others to make data-driven decisions through testing ideas and as such, no debate can be won without data on your side.”